 We love natural wellness and live for toxic-free remedies, not only for ourselves but for our families, friends, and of course, our pups!
-But, in a world full of different opinions and suggestions, how do we know which essential oils are actually safe to use on and around our dogs and which EOs could pose a threat?
-If you’re looking for answers to these questions, you’ve come to the right place!
+But, in a world full of different opinions and suggestions, how do we know which essential oils are actually safe to use on and around our dogs and which essential oils to avoid for dogs?
+If you’re looking for the best essential oils for dogs, you’ve come to the right place!
 Before beginning, let’s cover some important reminders.

 Remember, dogs have a much stronger sense of smell than humans do, so when you diffuse EOs around your furry friends don’t diffuse for more than 10 minutes at a time.
 Refrain from using EOs on or around pets under 8 weeks old.
 Since they cannot tell us how essential oils are affecting them, it’s our responsibility to use caution and observe how they react to different EOs.

 The following are general guidelines for use.
 Consult with your vet before you use EOs on your pets topically or orally, if your pet is pregnant, nursing, or has a medical condition.
 Store EOs out of your pet’s reach.

 Never apply undiluted essential oils on your dog’s skin.
 Test diluted EO on a very small area first and see if the EO is okay to use for them specifically.
 As a rule of thumb, EOs should be diluted to 0.5% - 1% or 3-6 drops per 1 ounce of carrier oil.
 EOs should always be applied in small quantities.
 Don’t let your pet lick the area where you topically apply the diluted EO.

 Because dogs have different biological systems than we do, taking these measures can help ensure your fur baby is safe around EOs.
 Now that we have that covered, let’s jump right in!